Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 - Show a calendar with marked dates according to the given input.
 The plan adjusts dynamically when the user changes values (as described under "Scope")
 - Two possible reading goals: Either with a finish date, or a number of pages to read at once.
 The goal changes when selecting the according radio button with its option
-- Output options: Print View of the reading schedule or Export to Google Calendar.
+- Output options: Print View of the reading schedule (/assets/js/print-schedule.js) or Export to Google Calendar (/assets/js/export-schedule.js).
 The user can select one of the 2 buttons above the calendar.
 When Choosing the Google Calendar Export, the user will be prompted to the Google Login.
 - Responsive design

 ### Planned Features